 An innovative application for portioning and packaging fresh meat and other food has been brought out by the packaging company Multivac.
 The Traysealer TX 730 – the new model in the X-line generation – processes cardboard cutouts to produce multifresh vacuum skin packaging with an inside cut system.
 Portioning is executed by a multi-functional, highly flexible portioning system.
 The fresh meat packaging will be given a full-wrap label by the appropriate conveyor belt labeller.
 A visual inspection system also ensures quality and marking control, even at top processing speed.
 Traysealer TX 730 sets itself apart by providing the highest level of process reliability, innovative machine technology and a modern sensor system.

-The North American subsidiary of ULMA, the Spanish company for packaging systems and machines, presented the market with a new machine for flow packs which was created specifically for packaging fresh meat and poultry.
+Ulma Packaging presented a new machine for flow packs which was created specifically for packaging fresh meat and poultry.
 Flow packs are an economic way of packaging raw food.
-Fresh meat packaging of different sizes and shapes can be produced by the ULMA FS-400 packaging machine.
+Fresh meat packaging of different sizes and shapes can be produced by the ULMA FM-500 packaging machine.
 Hygienic design was a prime focal point in development.
 In order to dispense with time-consuming and extensive cleaning operations to prevent product contamination, the engineers chose to pursue a modern self-supporting machine design that enables easy access to all components in the infeed conveyor, the sealing rollers and the cross-sealing assemblies.

 Lidl’s new flow packs for pork mince use 60% less plastic than their competitors.
 Photo: Lidl